Fun and simple anxiety management strategies for children

-Listen to our Podcast where Karen Bedford, our Managing Editor speaks with Katie Jardine, illustrator of Anxiety Solutions for Kids about the illustrations, about the illustrations, key messages, and techniques that sit behind the card set.
+Listen to the Innovative Resources Podcast interview with Katie Jardine, illustrator of Anxiety Solutions for Kids, about the illustrations, messages, and techniques used in the card set.

 Stories and Reviews